Brian E. Murphy

 Brian Edward Murphy (born 1979) is an American lawyer who is serving as a United States district judge of the United States District Court for the District of Massachusetts.

 Early life and education

 Murphy was born in Columbia, Maryland.
 He earned a Bachelor of Arts from the College of the Holy Cross in 2002 and a Juris Doctor from Columbia Law School in 2006.
-While in law school, he attended as a James Kent Scholar, a Harlan Fiske Stone Scholar, and was editor-in-chief of the Columbia Human Rights Law Review.
+While in law school, he was a James Kent Scholar and a Harlan Fiske Stone Scholar, and was editor-in-chief of the Columbia Human Rights Law Review.

 Career

 From 2006 to 2009, Murphy was a public defender at the Massachusetts Committee for Public Counsel Services.
 From 2009 to 2011, he was an associate attorney at Todd and Weld LLP.
 From 2011 to 2024, he was the partner at Murphy & Rudolf LLP; from 2012 to 2016 the firm was known as Murphy & Vander Salm LLP.
 From 2015 to 2019, Murphy also served as a supervising attorney for the Worcester County Bar Advocates.